{{ currentSearchSuggestions.title }}

 Frequently asked questions about geothermal energy

-There is an enormous amount of energy underground.
-Thanks to a still untapped potential, the 2020s are expected to go down in history as the decade of geothermal energy.
+There is an enormous amount of energy underground, thanks to untapped potential.
 It is a power source that optimizes resources: the heat that cannot be used immediately is put back into the system, thereby enhancing energy saving.
-Here are all the answers to fulfill your curiosity about this renewable energy source.
+Here are all the answers to any questions you might have about this renewable energy source.

 Did you know?

-Geothermal power, culture, food, and wine: Tuscany’s winning gamble
+Geothermal power, culture, food, and wine: a challenge for Tuscany

-How could a handful of hamlets perched on Tuscany’s hillsides attract over 60 thousand visitors each year, with a continuously growing trend?
-With a diverse and enticing cultural offer for both kids and grown-ups, excellent food and wine products, and last but not least with the highlight of geothermal vents.
-Larderello houses the appealing Museum of Geothermal Power, and with its 30 thousand tickets sold each year, it surely is the local highlight, while inside the Larderello 3 power plant, a concert arena was set up in 2017 to house musical and theatrical performances.
-The wide and varied sustainable tourism offer is completed with nature treks twisting along the Biancane di Monterotondo Marittimo and the Fumarole di Sasso Pisano natural parks.
+How could a handful of villages perched on Tuscany’s hillsides attract over 60 thousand visitors each year (a number that’s set to grow)?
+With a diverse and enticing cultural offer for both kids and grown-ups, excellent food and wine products, but with geothermal vents being the main attraction.
+Larderello houses the intriguing Museum of Geothermal Power, and with 30 thousand tickets sold each year, it’s undoubtedly the highlight, while inside the Larderello 3 power plant, a concert arena was set up in 2017 to house musical and theatrical performances.
+The wide and varied sustainable tourism offer is completed with nature treks in the Biancane di Monterotondo Marittimo and the Fumarole di Sasso Pisano natural parks.

 Tuscany served tourists another tasty encore in 2009 with the world’s first Renewable-power Food community: a food farming association uniting several businesses and entrepreneurs.
 What do they have in common?
 A varied, world-class range of foodstuffs like cheese, olive oil, vegetables, beers and wines, all produced with geothermal energy.